BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Scotus.md

     - innate (which is the very freedom of the will)’ (2Sent. d6 q2 = OO vi 1, 539 §8 = W 468).
 Scotus identifies the affection for justice with ‘the innate freedom of the will, in accordance with which it is capable of willing some good not directed towards itself
 - We have a natural tendency to pursue our own happiness (identified with our self-confined advantage); freedom not to follow this natural tendency is a necessary condition of having the affection for justice.
 - free will is not bound in every way to will happiness, in the way in which it would will it if it were only an intellectual desire without freedom
+- There is a standard that shows us how far it is reasonable to pursue our own advantage and how far it is reasonable to pursue the other end.
+This standard estimates different ends by reference to some impartial conception of what deserves to be chosen.
+Attachment to this impartial standard is the affection for justice.
+Hence the affection for justice is not a natural affection that we freely chose to follow; it is the expression of freedom.

 # Difficulties